Pre-Construction Planning & Budgeting

 Pre-construction planning and budgeting establishes clarity before construction begins.
 It aligns scope, cost, and compliance into a structured plan that supports permitting, inspections, and successful project delivery.

-For permitted renovation projects, this phase is a critical responsibility of the licensed general contractor managing the work.
+For permitted renovation and construction projects, this phase is a critical responsibility of the licensed general contractor managing the work.